 server.fonts.gstatic.com

-.On the contrary, Webfont-DL plugin does most of the job at build time, leaves the minimum to the browser.
+.In contrast, the Webfont-DL plugin does most of the work at build time, leaving minimal work for the browser.

 Webfont-DL plugin